 Fleur Olby's photography began with a love of Nature and the desire to convey detail in essence of its simplest form.
-This evolved from a rural childhood in Yorkshire where she continues to work on a long-term project, 'Colour from Black.'
-Small series about the connection with Nature, childhood memory through sense and place.
+Evolving from a rural childhood in Yorkshire where she continues to work on a long-term project, 'Colour from Black.'
+Series, about the connection with Nature, childhood memory through sense and place.

 Olby established as a still life photographer in London (1993) - at the time working for editorial, design and advertising clients.

 Her monograph 'Fleur': Plant Portraits published by Fuel Publishing (2005) includes a seven-year body of work for 'The Observer.'